VolkanSah/Ransy-EDU/README.md

 ## Issues
 Issues to this script are not accepted as it is intended for educational purposes only and not for production use.

-## WARNING!
-AGAIN!
+> [!WARNING]
-**⚠️ exploiting security vulnerabilities without permission and creating or using ransomware is illegal and unethical, and may result in criminal charges. ⚠️**
+> ** exploiting security vulnerabilities without permission and creating or using ransomware is illegal and unethical, and may result in criminal charges. **

 ### Thank you for your support!
 - If you appreciate my work, please consider [becoming a 'Sponsor'](https://github.com/sponsors/volkansah), giving a :star: to my projects, or following me.
 ### Copyright